Quickstart

 name="Assistant",

 instructions="You are a helpful voice assistant.
-Keep your responses conversational and friendly.",
+Keep responses short and conversational.",

 )